 The flush mount electrical panel has a more professional appearance than its surface mount counterpart.
 The flush-mounted panel sits in the wall at the same height as the wall.
 This makes it look like an appliance rather than a piece of equipment.

-This makes them harder to install because you need to cut holes into walls and ceilings to run wires through them; however, they can be used when you want something that looks like an appliance or piece of equipment instead of just another part the hardware.
+This makes them tougher to install because you have to cut holes in walls and ceilings to pass cables through them, but they can be utilized when you want something that seems like an appliance rather than hardware.

 In the end, there are many factors to consider in choosing panel type.
 The biggest question is whether you want a flush or surface mount panel.
 Both have advantages and disadvantages, but in the end, it comes down to personal preference and your individual project.